OpenStackweb/osf-website/src/components/UniverseListing/readme.md

 ## About

 Open infrastructure goes beyond the [projects that are directly hosted at the OpenInfra Foundation](https://openinfra.dev/projects/).
 The OpenInfra Universe provides a look at the open source solutions available for infrastructure projects: open source projects that help provide infrastructure resources for others to build on, in use cases such as edge computing, container infrastructure, public/private hybrid cloud, AI & machine learning, CI/CD, and more.
-Most of these projects power or rely on LOKI (Linux OpenStack Kubernetes Infrastructure), an end-to-end open source solution for providing infrastructure.
+Most of these projects power or rely on the OpenInfra Blueprint (Linux, OpenStack, and Kubernetes), an end-to-end open source solution for providing infrastructure.
 Projects in the OpenInfra Universe are discussed at [OpenInfra events](https://openinfra.dev/community-events/) around the world.

 This repository contains all of the files needed to generate the [OpenInfra Universe](https://openinfra.dev/universe).

 ## Adding New Projects

-Before submitting a new project to the OpenInfra Universe, please ensure the follow criteria is met:
+Before submitting a new project to the OpenInfra Universe, please ensure the following criteria is met:
 - Must be openly licensed with an OSI-approved license.
-- Must be used in infrastructure.
+- Must be software used to provide infrastructure.
 - Must have at least one organization integrating it with an OpenInfra project.

 To submit a new project to the OpenInfra Universe: